Holiday dispute assistance

 We all know that sometimes adverts don’t quite live up to reality.
 But if your dream holiday turns out to be more of a nightmare, having the right insurance can make all the difference.

-John Brady, Head of Commercial at John Lewis Insurance, answers your questions on Holiday Dispute Assistance and explains how Travel Insurance can help if your holiday doesn’t go the way
+John Brady, Head of Commercial at John Lewis Insurance, answers your questions on Holiday Dispute Assistance (included in our Premier Cover) and explains how Travel Insurance can help if your holiday doesn’t go the way you’d planned.

 Q&A with John Brady